x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/disaster-recovery/dial-tone-recovery.md

 # Perform a dial tone recovery

- **Summary**: How to perform a dial tone recovery in Exchange 2016 and Exchange 2019.

 The process for using dial tone portability is called a dial tone recovery, which involves creating an empty database on a Mailbox server to replace a failed database.
 To learn more, see [Dial tone portability](dial-tone-portability.md).

 ## What do you need to know before you begin?